fieldtrip/website/development/datastructure.md

 ### Data as a cell-array

 Some data fields are represented as a cell-array.
-This is sometimes used to represent data elements of different size (e.g. spike timings).
-This is also used to to represent data that is sparse and partially empty (e.g. leadfields and beamformer filters).
+This is sometimes used to represent data elements of different size (e.g., spike timings).
+This is also used to to represent data that is sparse and partially empty (e.g., leadfields and beamformer filters).
 For these type of data structures the cell-array is always the outer-most (first) dimension and the corresponding dimension is described as `{xxx}`, i.e. with curly brackets.
 For a multi-dimensional cell-array this could be `{xxx_yyy_zzz}`.

 The subsequent dimensions of the arrays that are contained in each cell are described as before, subsequently the dimord can be for example `{pos}_chan_ori` (for leadfields) or `{pos_pos}_freq` for a source-level connectivity metric that is frequency resolved.